yuvalmGS/gigaspaces-wiki-jekyll/xap97net/terminology---space-based-architecture.markdown

 !GRA:Images^sba_with_backup.jpg!

-~**An SBA implementation, with 3 primary instances and one backup for each them, accessed by two client applications**~
+{% sub %}**An SBA implementation, with 3 primary instances and one backup for each them, accessed by two client applications**{% endsub %}

 {% endalign %}
 {section}